 And of course, there is the truly astonishing physical prowess of athletes performing at the highest possible levels in their field.
 If you pay attention to sports, you know that no less than ballet or acrobatics or high wire acts, world-class athletes perform breathtaking feats with regularity, making the amazing look almost commonplace—until you realize what you’ve just seen.
 Let us not under-appreciate the aesthetic dimension of this: the emotional and almost palpable physical pleasure we glean from witnessing our fellow humans shine and triumph over physiology, gravity and other earthly limitations in such an overt and powerful way.

-Then, at the game’s conclusion, the announcers go looking for insights into the athletes’ psyches, some clues to the basis of their excellence, and we get: “I was just up there looking for a pitch to hit, and I’m glad it turned out really well.”
+Then, at the game’s conclusion, the announcers go looking for insights into the athletes’ psyches, some clues to the basis of their excellence, and we get: “I was just up there looking for a pitch to hit, and I’m just glad it turned out all right.”

 So this is one secret to athletic success: it’s a physical thing.
 Actually, it’s inadvisable to over-think athletic performance, because thinking opens the door to self-doubt, which is a good thing when challenging cultural assumptions and formulating one’s politics and theology, but pretty much lousy when shooting a free throw with the crowd roaring and the game on the line.